Kattis/problemtools/README.md

 the directory containing problemtools (i.e., one level up from the root of the repository).

-To see which packages are required in order to be able to do this, see the "Build-Depends" line of the file debian/control. *Note that the dependencies needed to build the Debian package are not the same as the depencies listed below, which are the dependencies for __running__ problemtools.*
+Apart from the build dependencies listed [below](#ubuntu), building the Debian package requires that the following tools are installed:

+    debhelper dh-python dpkg-dev

 The package can then be installed using (replace `<version>` as appropriate):